matrix-hacks/matrix-puppet-signal/README.md

 In the terminal, run `npm run link` and you should soon see a giant QR code.
 Scan that with Signal.
 As soon as no new messages appear on the terminal (SQL channel job ... (createOrUpdateSignedPreKey) succeeded in ...ms) you can ctrl+c out of the program and continue with configuring.
-If you get something "cannot read property 'version' of undefined" just rerun npm run link and now it should work.
+If you get something "cannot read property 'version' of undefined" just run `npm run link` again and now it should work.

 If you get an error, restart the node process so that you can try with a different QR (it may have expired).